dsicher/demo-bot/README.md

 Sublime is the text editor we will use to edit our code and write bots.

+After you have installed Sublime Text, drag it to your dock.
+This will help you easily open your bot for editing.

 ### Step 3: *Sign up for Slack*

-You should already have completed the registration to Rise of the Bots but if you haven't please do so now at the following link:
+If you have not completed your registration for Rise of the Bots, please do so now at the following link:
 <a href="http://join.riseofthebots.net">http://join.riseofthebots.net</a>.

+You will receive a confirmation email shortly to join Rise of the Bots on Slack.

 ## Let's Begin